Citation, DOI and case data

 0 images remaining

-Contrast enhanced CT shows an extensive round shaped infiltration of the antimesenteric side of the right colon transversum without colon wall thickening.
+Contrast-enhanced CT shows an extensive round shaped infiltration of the antimesenteric side of the right transverse colon without colonic wall thickening.
 The size and right-sided location make it much more likely to be a mesenteric infarction rather than epiploic appendagitis, although both are possible.